Howrah railway station: History

 On 17 June 1851, George Turnbull, the Chief Engineer of the East Indian Railway Company and his team of engineers submitted plans for a railway station at Howrah.
-Not realizing the future importance of railways in the country, the government authorities decided not to purchase the land and expensive water front needed for the project in January, 1852.
+Unaware of the future significance of railways in India, the government decided against purchasing the land and expensive waterfront required for the project in January 1852.
 Turnbull then developed alternative development plans that estimated the cost at 250,000 rupees.
 In October 1852, four tenders for the building of the station were received: they varied from 190,000 to 274,526 rupees.
 The size of the construction project - of whether Howrah should be a large station or Howrah be a smaller station in favour of a larger station being developed at another time - was debated from time to time during this process.
 Eventually land was bought.